abits/blueprints/README.rst

   33.33.33.10   phpmyadmin.vbox.local
   33.33.33.10   webgrind.vbox.local

-Webgrind is a xdebug profiler frontend which is only added for PHP projects.
+Webgrind is an xdebug profiler frontend which is only added for PHP projects.

 Databases
 ---------